 Since Apple launched its iPhone App Store in July 2008, the mobile applications market has exploded.1

-In January 2013, Apple reported that its customers had downloaded more than 40 billion “apps,” with more than 775,000 apps available in the Apple app store.² On the other side of the smart phone universe, Google reported that Android users had downloaded 25 billion apps with 675,000 available in the Google Play app store.³
+In July 2014, NBC News reported that Apple customers had downloaded more than 60 billion apps, with more than 1.2 million apps available in the Apple app store.2 On the other side of the smart phone universe, Android users have access to more than 1.4 million apps available in the Google Play app store.3

-To put those numbers in perspective, that’s nine apps downloaded for every person on the planet.⁴
+To put those numbers in perspective, that’s well over eight apps downloaded for every person on the planet.4

 While many of these apps are games and social media programs, an increasing number have been developed to help individuals with their personal finances.
 Which leads to an interesting question: what should you look for in a personal finance app?

 Tip: Like any good tool, apps are as useful as you make them.
 An app may be able help with financial decisions and transactions, but it won’t get you to stick to a budget.

 One of the first things to consider is what type of financial apps may be most useful.
 Bankrate.com breaks them into four categories: